FaabLondon/WDI_LDN_PROJECT4/readme.md

 <p align="center"><img src="https://i.imgur.com/k2nGHcw.png" width="700"></p>

 ###### Registration & login
 * The user can go directly to the index page and show pages without registering or logging in.
 However he/she can only add items to the cart/shopping bag or leave comments, once registered/logged in.
 There are 2 forms for registration and login.
-Both manage errors and incorrect inout from the user.
+Both manage errors and incorrect input from the user.

 <p align="center"><img src="https://i.imgur.com/AJznuVZ.png" width="700"></p>

 <p align="center"><img src="https://i.imgur.com/yTCg9to.png" width="700"></p>

 ###### Index page and filtering
 * The index page enables the user to sort, filter items and look for a specific brand or product.
-The user can also select a specific category in the navbar.
+The user can also select a specific category in the Navbar.
 The filtering criteria are the brand name, product, price, occasion and colors.
 The user can rank by price and brand name.

 <p align="center"><img src="https://i.imgur.com/SDTvcWz.png" width="700"></p>